Tour Guide-Interpreter System

 About the Region-Specific Tour Guide-Interpreter System

-The Region-Specific Tour Guide-Interpreter, who conducts guide-interpreter duties only within the specific prefectural or metropolitan region, became an approved qualification on April 1, 2006.
+The Region-Specific Tour Guide-Interpreter, who conducts guide-interpreter duties only within a specific prefectural or metropolitan region, became an approved qualification on April 1, 2006.
 Prefectures were also empowered to administer the examination.
 Since the Region-Specific Tour Guide-Interpreter examination is administered only by interested prefectures, there may be regions where this qualification is not available.
 As of 2008, the Region-Specific Tour Guide-Interpreter examination has been introduced by a total of six prefectures: Hokkaido, Iwate, Tochigi, Shizuoka, Nagasaki and Okinawa.

 Tour Guide-Interpreter Search